 Repayment terms: SBA offers loans with long-term repayments in many cases up to 30 years.
 Terms are determined on a case-by-case basis, based upon each borrower’s ability to repay.

-Now that you know that securing an SBA loan isn’t going to be a walk in the park, how do you know if you will even qualify?
+Now that you know that securing an SBA loan isn’t necessarily a walk in the park, how do you know if you will even qualify?

 The truth is that many businesses— big, small, old, and new— can qualify for an SBA loan.

 Your credit score is the biggest determining factor.